 Processed meats – such as bacon, ham, salami or beef jerky – contain many harmful chemicals that are not present in fresh meat.
 They have also been linked to diseases such as cancer and heart disease in numerous studies.

-Replace processed meats with leaner, more natural protein choices, such as chicken, tuna or hard-boiled eggs.
+Replace processed meats with leaner, more natural protein choices, such as chicken, turkey, tuna or hard-boiled eggs.

 2. Full-fat dairy products